 But, I’ve heard that food is so expensive!

-We flew from Geneva, Switzerland to Iceland.
+We flew from Geneva, Switzerland to Iceland with kids.
 I felt that the prices for food and lodging in Iceland and Switzerland were roughly similar — though in Iceland you’ll have less options and certainly want to book hotels months in advance.
 Twice we ate at Skalli, a neighborhood fast food pizza and burger joint.
 The first time we ate there, we ordered way too much food because the food prices were actually more reasonable than I expected.
 As Iceland isn’t really a foodie destination, you can survive for a few days on pizza and hot dogs without feeling like you’re missing out on anything.

-Day 1 – Fly into Keflavik International Airport and Pick Up the Rental Car
+Traveling to Iceland in August Day 1 – Fly into Keflavik International Airport and Pick Up the Rental Car

 Most flights from Europe arrive late in the day.
 We had enough time to pick up our rental car, drive the desolate landscape towards Reykjavik, find our hotel in a neighborhood outside the city and eat at the neighborhood Skalli nearby.

 Upon returning to the Hotel Kruines after dinner, the owner of the hotel recommended that we take a sunset paddle in a kayak on the lake behind our hotel.
 Apparently, the weather was as good as it gets: warm, dry, and not windy.
-Paddling our kayaks as the sun set (around 8-9PM in August) turned out to be my kid’s favorite memory from our entire time in Iceland.
+Paddling our kayaks as the sun set (around 8-9PM in Iceland in August) turned out to be my kid’s favorite memory from our entire time in Iceland.
 Turns out, it’s those simple things that make the memories.

-Day 2 – Drive the Iceland’s Ring Road from Reykjavik to Kirkjubæjarklaustur or Vik
+Traveling to Iceland in August Day 2 – Drive the Iceland’s Ring Road from Reykjavik to Kirkjubæjarklaustur or Vik

-Our first full day in Iceland we drove from our hotel, Hotel Kruines, in the suburbs of Reykjavik to Vik stopping at both the Seljalandsfoss and Skógafoss waterfalls, the Sólheimajökull glacier, and Vik’s famous Reynisfjara black sand beach.
+Our first full day in Iceland in August we drove from our hotel, Hotel Kruines, in the suburbs of Reykjavik to Vik stopping at both the Seljalandsfoss and Skógafoss waterfalls, the Sólheimajökull glacier, and Vik’s famous Reynisfjara black sand beach.
 If you are planning to continue on to the Jökulsárlón Glacier Lagoon the following day, I highly recommend driving past Vik about an hour to Kirkjubæjarklaustur.

 Soon after leaving Reykjavik and its suburbs, buildings and roads become more sparse and most traffic follows the Ring Road traveling southeast out of the capital region.
 Only 15 minutes or so past the suburbs, the Ring Road climbs through a mountainous area with geothermal activity and steam rising up from the ground; it’s not particularly scenic, and we didn’t see any places to pull out for a stop along the road.
-It’s best to keep going because there’s a lot more beautiful things to experience in Southern Iceland.
+It’s best to keep going because there’s a lot more beautiful things to experience in Southern Iceland in August.

-Tip for older kids: If I return to Iceland when my kids are just a couple years older, I would consider making a day trip out to the Thrihnukagigur volcano about 10 minutes south of the Ring Road to take the Inside the Volcano Tour which involves a moderately strenuous hike up the side of the volcano and an elevator ride down inside the dormant volcano.
+Tip for older kids: If I return to Iceland in August when my kids are just a couple years older, I would consider making a day trip out to the Thrihnukagigur volcano about 10 minutes south of the Ring Road to take the Inside the Volcano Tour which involves a moderately strenuous hike up the side of the volcano and an elevator ride down inside the dormant volcano.